hackbg/fadroma/lib/ensemble/README.md

 ```

 ### Simulating blocks

-Since the ensemble is designed to simulate a blockchain environment it maintains an idea of block height and time.
-Block height increases automatically with each successful call to execute and instantiate messages (**sub-messages don't trigger this behaviour**).
-It is possible to configure as needed: blocks can be incremented by a fixed amount or by a random value within a provided range.
+Since the ensemble is designed to simulate a blockchain environment, it maintains
+the current block height and time.

+Block height increases automatically with each successful call to execute and instantiate messages
+(**sub-messages don't trigger this behaviour**).
+It is possible to configure as needed:
+blocks can be incremented by a fixed amount or by a random value within a provided range.
 In addition, the current block can be frozen so subsequent calls will not modify it if desired.

 Set the block height manually:

 ```rust